-For summer born children (that is children whose 4th birthday falls within April to August in the year of typical admission into Reception) a decision will be made as to whether a child should enter Reception or Year 1 in the September following their 5th birthday.
-A parent should make their application by 15 January 2022 for normal Reception entry, stating that they wish to enter Reception a year later than normal for their child's age.
-If it is agreed that they can be educated in a younger year group, the application will be withdrawn and parents will need to re-apply in the following year for entry into Reception in September 2023.
+A parent should make their application by 15 January 2023 for normal Reception entry, stating that they wish to enter Reception a year later than normal for their child's age, and providing information to support their request if they wish to do so.
+If it is agreed that the child can be educated in a younger year group, the application will be withdrawn and parents will be required to re-apply in the following year for entry into Reception in September 2024.